 For me the story represents a tale of friendship and diabetes and life coming full circle - With a dash of wonder thrown in.
 So that's how I'm going to tell it.

-Once upon a time and in the summer of "77," there was an 8 year old girl named Kelly who started to feel "not quite right," and right before she entered third grade.
+Once upon a time and in the summer of "77," there was a little girl named Kelly who started to feel "not quite right," and right before she entered third grade.

 That was the summer where Kelly grew really tall and lanky and down right thin.